dydxprotocol/v4-web/README.md

 If you wish to incorporate analytics via Amplitude and Bugsnag, you can use our scripts:
 `pnpm run build:inject-amplitude` and `pnpm run build:inject-bugsnag`.
 You will need to provide your own API keys for these services.
 In the Environment Variables section, name the variables as `AMPLITUDE_API_KEY` and `BUGSNAG_API_KEY` and provide the respective keys as their values.

+If you wish to incorporate smart banner for iOS and/or Android apps, you can use our scripts:
+`pnpm run build:inject-smartbanner`.
+You will need to provide your own app configurations for these services.
+In the Environment Variables section, name the variables as `SMARTBANNER_APP_NAME`, `SMARTBANNER_ORG_NAME`, `SMARTBANNER_ICON_URL` and `SMARTBANNER_APPSTORE_URL` or `SMARTBANNER_GOOGLEPLAY_URL` and provide the respective values.

 For more details, check out Vercel's [official documentation](https://vercel.com/docs).